 - Budget: Start by determining an overall budget.
 You can then prioritise the important things by breaking down the budget and allocating funds for each necessity.
 The numbers will vary depending on the market, hence it comes in handy if all purchases are tracked.
 You can have an ongoing budget spreadsheet and adjust numbers as you go.

 - Guest List: Depending on the budget and the venue, you would probably have to invite selected people.
 Start by inviting your close family and friends and if room permits, extend the invitation to more.

 - Venue & Rental Items: Make sure you don’t settle for a venue, it is your big day!
 While you are at the venue, also book furniture and other rental items.
-Get extra chairs, carpets, dance floor or the shamiana, lights, sound systems, everything that is needed!
+Get extra chairs, carpets, a dance floor or the shamiana, lights, sound systems, and everything that is needed!